 1. It feels more like surfing

 While sandboards are aesthetically more similar to a snowboard than a surfboard, dune sledging really feels more like surfing than snowboarding.
 Sandboarding does not require a weight-forward stance and just like when you surf, being able to catch a good “slope” is what really makes or breaks your ride.
+If it feels like sandboarding is harder than snowboarding for you, then you either have the wrong equipment or the wrong kind of terrain.
 In sandboarding, your location determines how fast you’ll go – the steepest the dune, the more exciting the ride.
 There is a reason the sport has gained so much popularity in countries like Peru and Argentina where you can surf on some of the highest dunes in the world.

 2. You need very little equipment